What’s the (Avery) Point?

 Here I am, skimming through my mail in May of 2018.
 “Oh!
-A new issues of Connecticut Woodlands!”
+A new issue of Connecticut Woodlands!”
 I say, as I rush off to go read it.
 While this is the Connecticut Forest & Parks Association’s quarterly magazine, it has profiles of artists and writers as much as foresters and ridge runners.

 This issue has an article about an artist named James Prosek.
 “An acclaimed artist who pushes the boundaries of how we understand the natural world and ourselves.”

 Hey!
 I’ve seen this guy’s paintings!
-Oh yeah, two years ago with Damian at the UConn Avery Point campus’s now-closed art gallery!
+Oh yeah, two years ago with Damian at the UConn Avery Point campus’s art gallery!
 Let’s go find those pictures and write up that visit already.

 And here we are.

 Prosek has since become a rather prolific author (12 books now) and artist (exhibitions all over and has been published in The New York Times and National Geographic.
 He’s been featured on all sorts of PBS and NPR shows and his books have won all sorts of awards.
 One of his books chronicled a 10-year obsession with eels that took him all over the world documenting them.
 I really like this guy.

 And I really like the Avery Point campus.
 It is beautiful and I love how 99% of people have no idea it even exists.
 Even UConn students and grads.
 You cannot “drive by” the campus by accident, as it is at the end of a spit of land in Groton that juts out into the Sound.
 Groton essentially has five fingers into the Sound: Noank, Long Point, Bluff Point State Park, the airport, and Avery Point.